qdrant/landing_page/qdrant-landing/content/documentation/cloud/cluster-scaling.md

 Note the `peer_ids` of the peers as they are needed for the last step of moving shards

-Afterwards the user needs to check the target collection cluster info.
+Afterwards you need to check the target collection cluster info.
 This gives insights of how many shards are on the node and its size.
 Note the `local_shards` from the return result and note a `shard_id` of the shard you want to move to another node.

 ```bash
 curl \